The Bible says to respect othersyour spouse, boss, parents and otherseven if they do not deserve respect or they have not earned respect.

 Follow Doug Britton on Twitter

 (How to Respect People Who Don't "Deserve" Respect)

-Introduction: It can be hard to respect others.
+Introduction: It can be hard to respect others

 When counseling with couples, I often hear one person say something along the lines of, "He (or she) hasn't earned my respect."
-Parents often say this of their teenage children.
+Parents often say this about their teenage children.
 Most of us slip into this way of thinking when we talk about politicians.

 It's normal to feel this way, yet it isn't the attitude God wants us to have.
 We can be aware of others' faults, and there may be times when we need to confront sin, yet the Bible tells us that we need to maintain an attitude of respect for everybody.

 May these guidelines, adapted from Chapter 5 of the book Encourage Your Spouse, help you develop a godly, respectful attitude toward those around you.

 Show respect because God commands it

 A good starting point is to respect others because God said to.
 For example, we read in the Bible that husbands and wives are to respect their spouse: